 Prepare the book

-In the end, I used a paper mache box in the shape of a book for $6 from a craft store.
-Before I started decorating the book I wanted to make sure the book would fit onto the lamp.
-I took a photo of the lamp and wiring so I put it back together correctly later.
+In the end, I used a paper-mâché book-shaped box from a craft store for $6.
+Before decorating, I made sure it would fit onto the lamp.
+I also took photos of the lamp and its wiring so I could put it back together correctly later.

 Decorate the book